rust-adventure/skein/docs/bevy-remote-protocol.md

 Once fetched, the Blender addon will store the registry information in a `Text` block named `skein-registry.json`.

 You can navigate to the `Scripting` tab and view the `Blender File` in the `Outliner`.
-In this list _after you've fetched the Bevy Registry information_ you will see a `Texts` item with a `skein-registry.json` field that contains the registry information.
+In this list, _after you've fetched the Bevy Registry information_, you will see a `Texts` item with a `skein-registry.json` field that contains the registry information.
 This file is used to rebuild the Component types, enabling the .blend file to be distributed without worrying about whether a Bevy application is running or not.

 ![skein-registry.json](/images/the-blender-addon/skein-registry-json.avif)